Lightening Your Hair With Lemon Juice: Here’s What You Need to Know

 - Alleviates various scalp conditions like itchiness, dryness, and flaking.

-- Improves the pH balance of your scalp.
+- Helps in hair care by Improves the pH balance of your scalp.

 - Helps clean the scalp and unclog hair follicles, which can help reduce dandruff.

-- Controls excessive production of oil on your scalp. · Helps maintain scalp health and combat dandruff and scalp acne (2).
+- Controls excessive production of oil on your scalp.
+Helps in scalp care and combat dandruff and scalp acne (2).

 Note: Do not use lemon juice to lighten your hair more than once a week.
 Lemon juice is acidic and can damage your tresses when used too often.